Eye movement desensitization and reprocessing

-EMDR was invented by Francine Shapiro in 1987.
-In a workshop, Shapiro related how the idea of the therapy came to her while she was taking a walk in the woods, and discerned she had been able to cope better with disturbing thoughts when also experiencing saccadic eye movements.
-Psychologist Gerald Rosen has expressed doubt about this description, saying that people are normally not aware of this type of eye movement.

 Technique

 EMDR is typically undertaken in a series of sessions with a trained therapist.
 The number of sessions can vary depending on the progress made.
 A typical EMDR therapy session lasts from 60 to 90 minutes.

 The person being treated is asked to recall an image, phrase, and emotion that represent a level of distress related to a trigger while generating one of several types of bilateral sensory input, such as side-to-side eye movements or hand tapping.
 The 2013 World Health Organization practice guideline says that "Like cognitive behavioral therapy (CBT) with a trauma focus, EMDR aims to reduce subjective distress and strengthen adaptive beliefs related to the traumatic event.
 Unlike CBT with a trauma focus, EMDR does not involve (a) detailed descriptions of the event, (b) direct challenging of beliefs, (c) extended exposure or (d) homework."

 Possible mechanisms

 Incomplete processing of experiences in trauma

-Many proposals of EMDR efficacy share an assumption that, as Shapiro posited, when a traumatic or very negative event occurs, information processing of the experience in memory may be incomplete.
-The trauma causes a disruption of normal adaptive information processing, which results in unprocessed information being dysfunctionally held in memory networks.
+Many proposals of EMDR efficacy assume, as Shapiro posited, that when a traumatic or very negative event occurs, the information processing of the experience in memory may be incomplete.
+The trauma disrupts normal adaptive information processing, leading to unprocessed information being dysfunctionally retained in memory networks.
 According to the 2013 World Health Organization practice guideline: "This therapy [EMDR] is based on the idea that negative thoughts, feelings and behaviours are the result of unprocessed memories."
 This proposed mechanism has no known scientific basis.